ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="1308" height="566" alt="image" src="https://github.com/user-attachments/assets/625a3022-28bb-4d1d-9457-d50183d1eb14" />

-- But this is not working and no alert is coming because it's replaces that it just added at the end It takes the first value script-src 'self'
+- But this is not working and no alert is coming because it is not replaced that it just added at the end It takes the first value script-src 'self'

 <img width="636" height="442" alt="image" src="https://github.com/user-attachments/assets/542016c1-fb56-4e6a-b0d4-dd5f115492e8" />